Winding Forward: In 2026, I Hope to Say “Yes” More Often

 Photo by Chris Antzoulis - Astoria Park, Queens, down the street from my old apartment.

 At this point, I’m just a needle skipping on the same old vinyl, but I’ll repeat it: I am not a watch journalist.
 I’m a storyteller, a poet, a comic book writer, and a marketer who happens to also write about watches (and I do love it).
-Maybe I’m a person who uses watches as a way to talk about everything else I don’t know how to say out loud.
-Either way, the truth is this: I tell stories because it’s how I survive.
-And sometimes, those stories are the only way I can make sense of myself and how loud everything is in my head.
+I’m a person who uses watches as a conduit to talk about everything else I don’t know how to say out loud.
+Either way, the truth is this: I tell stories because it’s how I survive, and those stories are the only way I can make sense of myself and how loud everything is in my head.

 Writing in the store window of Carmine Street Comics in the West Village, Manhattan.
 The owner would have working artists and writers come in to work so customers could chat with them about comics.